step-security-bot/scribe-demo-project/README.md

 # git-integrity-rule-example-repo
-Contains files and workflow used for demoing the git integrity rule.
+Contains a nodejs express "hello world" app and workflows, used for demoing the git integrity rule.